ohsu-comp-bio/framespace/README.md

 ## Spin up with docker-compose

-Use docker-compose to spin up the FrameSpace reference server, assuming usage with docker-machine:
+Use docker-compose to spin up the FrameSpace reference server, assuming usage with a docker-machine named `default`:

 1. Clone framespace-ref: `git clone https://github.com/ohsu-computational-biology/framespace-ref.git`